realgarit/emerald-shiny-hunter/README.md

 - Check the log file in `logs/` for details
 - Make sure your ROM and save files are valid
 - Double-check your TID and SID are correct

-### Character walks instead of turning (Route 102)

-If the character occasionally walks a tile instead of turning in place:
-- This is handled automatically by the direction tracking system
-- The script starts turning in the opposite direction after fleeing to prevent this
-- If it happens frequently, the timing values in the script may need adjustment

 ## Other tools